The best one-person tents 2023: solo shelters for featherlight camping

 Terra Nova markets the Laser Pulse Ultra 1 as the ‘lightest tent in the world’.
 At only 450g minimum weight (490g when you pack it as intended) it’s perfect for people who know their bag weight to the nearest 0.1g.
 Or for people who like bragging about ultralight gear at parties.

 The tent is aimed at the multiday mountain marathon runner - the type of person who wants to keep weight to the absolute minimum, but can suffer a little for the sake of a couple of nights on the hill.
-The shelter has a tunnel construction, with enough height to allow an adult to sit up inside the pitched tent.
+The shelter has a tunnel construction, which we found gave enough height to allow an adult to sit up inside.
 A groundsheet protector is available separately.
 And if you’re worried about wear and tear, Terra Nova offers a guarantee ‘to the original owner against defects in materials and workmanship for the lifetime of the product’.

-Sierra Designs High Route 3,000 1P one-person tent
+best one-person tent: Sierra Designs High Route 3,000 1P

 Specifications